Completed Application: Found Online

 ($55 fee; waived for CHC graduates and Information Session attendees)

-Two letters of recommendation from academic or professional source.
-Recent graduates are expected to submit at least one academic recommendation; professional sources should be in supervisory roles; no references from family or friends.
+Two letters of recommendation from academic or professional sources.
+Recent graduates are expected to submit at least one academic recommendation; professional sources should be in supervisory roles, references from family or friends will not be accepted.

-Professional Goals Essay - The Goals Essay should be between 400-600 words describing your academic and professional goals, your motivation to return to graduate school, and how you hope to contribute to your chosen program or field upon earning a Master’s degree.
-Please proofread, as the essay will be graded for both content and grammar as a part of the admissions process.
+Professional Goals Essay - The Goals Essay should be between 500-750 words (2-3 pages double-spaced) describing your academic and professional goals, your motivation to attend graduate school, and how you hope to contribute to your program and profession upon earning a Master’s degree.

 Evaluation of Criteria

 Upon submission of all criteria, the Director of Graduate Admissions prepares and reviews the file.
 The applicant's file is reviewed by the Department Advisor, the Graduate Dean and, if applicable, the Director of Global Education.
 The applicant is notified of the decision regarding acceptance or non-acceptance.
 Decisions are based on the strength of required criteria; correlation of applicant goals with program goals; ability to contribute to a collaborative learning environment as demonstrated throughout the admissions process.
 This includes appropriate and professional verbal and written correspondence.

 Chestnut Hill College has a rolling admissions policy for graduate applicants and will review documents as they are received.
 In order to allow time for the admissions review prior to registration, the committee recommends that a completed application is on file by the following dates: